JimBuzbee/matter-controller/README.md

     MatterControllerLibrary.nodeSubscribe(nodeId);

-At this point, the application should be in control with knowledge of all known nodes,  receiving all changes to those nodes and with the ability to manipulate the nodes itself.
+At this point, the application should be in control with full awareness of all known nodes,  real-time updates to the nodes and with the ability to manipulate the nodes itself.

-For example, to read the state of an OnOff device, you'd do something like: :
+For example, to read the state of an OnOff device, you'd do something like:

     MatterControllerLibrary.readOnOff(nodeId, endpoint, (value) =>
        console.log(`The device state is ${value}`